CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

   role: # Optionally, the role filled for the company
   links: # Optional list of links
     - display: # Display text of the link
-      url: # URL of the linke
+      url: # URL of the link
 ```

 ## Credits